Lelahelry/nameless_labyrinth/interesting function.md

 ...
 ```

 Here, we use **generator comprehension** syntax to create a generator from another generator.
-We simply arrange the elements as they are given by `bfs_walk`, only adding a confition for passing the elements at the end.
-What needs to be known here is that conditinal expressions are **lazy evaluated** in generator expressions.
+We simply arrange the elements as they are given by `bfs_walk`, only adding a condition for passing the elements at the end.
+What needs to be known here is that conditionnal expressions are **lazy evaluated** in generator expressions.
 This means that the condition will actually be inspected by the interpreter **only when it actually needs to access each element** (i.e., when `__next__` is called), and **not at instanciation time** like if we had used a list comprehension.
 This allows us to **dynamically adjust the iterator by updating the condition**.

 ## BFS, adjacency function